JustAlis/bookbot/README.md

-    -you have to set you own replies and buttons in keyboards -You can add pictures, but you will have to change send_message in handlers -You can add function for admin to add/change photos in src/data/pictures directory -this bot suposed to be able to send payments via binance, but the person, who asked about this bot doesnt have merchant status yet.
+    -you have to set you own replies and buttons in keyboards -You can add pictures, but you will have to change send_message in handlers -You can add function for admin to add/change photos in src/data/pictures directory -this bot suposed to be able to send payments via binance, but my gf doesnt have merchant status yet.
 Maybe there will be an update and I will add this function, but for now bot is able to book only.
 You can add your payment system as well.